Kim Medcalf

 Kim Louise Medcalf (born 8 December 1973) is an English actress, singer and model.
-She is best known for portraying the role of Sam Mitchell in the BBC soap opera EastEnders (2002–2005, 2022–present).
+She is best known for playing Sam Mitchell in the BBC soap opera EastEnders (2002–2005, 2022–2026).

 Career

 EastEnders

 In late 2001, Kim Medcalf took over the role of Sam Mitchell from Danniella Westbrook who was recovering from addiction at the time.
-She filmed her first scenes with Barbara Windsor's character Peggy Mitchell in Spain, which aired on 29 January 2002.
-She won the best newcomer award at The National Television Awards in 2002 and was nominated for the sexiest female award at The British Soap Awards in 2003.
+She filmed her first scenes with Barbara Windsor's character Peggy Mitchell in Spain in November 2001, which aired on 29 January 2002.
+She won the best newcomer award at the National Television Awards in 2002 and was nominated for the sexiest female award at The British Soap Awards in 2003.
 On 29 January 2005, it was announced that Medcalf along with co-star Michelle Ryan who played Zoe Slater had opted to leave EastEnders.
 Medcalf's final scenes were filmed on 22 September 2005 and screened in November of that year.
 Her character escaped imprisonment as an accessory to the murder of Den Watts (Leslie Grantham) and departed Walford to join her brother, Grant Mitchell (Ross Kemp), in Brazil.
 Her final scenes aired on 17 November 2005.
 In 2009, producer Diederick Santer opted to bring back Westbrook for a short storyline later that year.

 On 29 January 2022, it was announced that Medcalf would reprise the role of Sam after nearly 17 years, taking over from Westbrook once again.
 She filmed her return scenes in February 2022.
 Her return scenes aired in the United Kingdom on 18 April 2022.
 Medcalf took an extended break in April 2023, with her return aired on 21 November.
 She departed the role once again on screen on 18 January 2024.
-On 9 November 2025, it was announced that she would reprise the role for a short stint over the Christmas 2025 period.
+On 9 November 2025, it was announced that she would reprise the role for a short stint, her return aired on 4 December 2025 and her departure aired on 26 May 2026.